Also known as: glute bridge, hip bridge, bridge hold, isometric glute bridge, glute hold

 What is Glute Bridge Hold?

-The Glute Bridge Hold is a static bodyweight exercise performed lying on your back, lifting and holding the hips to form a straight line from shoulders to knees.
-It primarily targets the glutes and hamstrings, is easy to learn, and improves hip stability and posterior strength.
+The Glute Bridge Hold is an isometric bodyweight move where you lift your hips and hold a straight line from shoulders to knees.
+It primarily targets the glutes and hamstrings, strengthens hip extensors and posterior chain, and is an easy-level exercise suitable for beginners to build stability.

 How to Do Glute Bridge Hold